+Shah-e-Hamdan was a Persian Sufi poet, a leading Muslim scholar and a social reformer.
 As well as preaching, he was a man of letters and wrote hundreds of pamphlets in Arabic including his well-known treatise Zakhirat-ul-Maluk, which sets out the rules for good governance of a country.

 The interior of the mosque is remarkable for its marvellously carved wooden panels, produced by the best Kashmiri craftsmen using time-honoured techniques.
 The outside walls are decorated with glass and glazed tiles.

 Non-Muslim tourists can go into the courtyard and tour the mosque but are not allowed into the main shrine, though you can get a glimpse of it from the door.

 It is also worth stopping a moment to talk to the imam who “guards” the entrance.
 He is very open and cultivated and will talk about Sufism and current world events.